folio-org/folio-org.github.io/guides/rename-module.md

 ## Prepare Jira project

 Prepare Jira "project".
 Sometimes best to create new one, and re-key relevant issues.
-Othertimes best to rename.
+Other times best to rename.

 ## Adjust website API docs configuration

 Configure apidocs if this is a RAML-related back-end module.

-The "lint-raml" and "generate-api-docs" will operate properly without configuration, but the web site relies on it.
+The "lint-raml" and "generate-api-docs" CI jobs will operate properly without configuration, but the web site relies on it.

 Follow the apidocs [configuration](https://dev.folio.org/reference/api/#configure-api-docs) documentation.